linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/27 Exotic Options II.md

 Equation (8) gives us the value for a cash down-and-in call when  $S_0 > H$ .
 There are three closely related options we can now price: cash down-and-out calls (CashDOCall), cash down-and-in puts (CashDIPut), and cash down-and-out puts (CashDOPut).
 We can value each of these using only the formula for the cash down-and-in call, equation (8).
 In addition, we can value a deferred down rebate option.

 Deferred Down Rebate Option.
-We first value a deferred down rebate, which is a claim that pays  $1 at time T as long as the barrier has been hit over the life of the option.
-The payoff to this claim does not depend on a strike price: It pays$ 1 as long as the barrier has been hit.
+We first value a deferred down rebate, which is a claim that pays  \$1 at time T as long as the barrier has been hit over the life of the option.
+The payoff to this claim does not depend on a strike price: It pays\$ 1 as long as the barrier has been hit.
 We will call this claim a deferred down rebate.
-It is a "down rebate" because it pays $1 if we reach the barrier, and it is “deferred” because the payment is at expiration rather than at the time we reach the barrier.
-We obtain the value of this claim by setting K = $0 in equation (8).
+It is a "down rebate" because it pays \$1 if we reach the barrier, and it is “deferred” because the payment is at expiration rather than at the time we reach the barrier.
+We obtain the value of this claim by setting K = \$0 in equation (8).
 Since we always have S_T > 0, the result is a claim that pays 1 at T as long as S_T ≤ H. Thus, we have²

 $$
 \operatorname {D R D e f e r r e d} (S, \sigma , r, T - t, \delta , H) = \operatorname {C a s h D I C a l l} (S, 0, \sigma , r, T - t, \delta , H) \tag {9}